Alluris/alluris-tools/README.md

 ## Documentation

 Doxygen is used to build html and man pages.
-See ./doc
+See ./doc and http://alluris.github.io/alluris-tools/

 ## USB access permissions